e-abdi/Open-Source-Glider/Sensors/Acoustics.rst

 Multibeam
 --------------------

 These systems use hundreds of beams to get a three dimensional mapping of both seabed and the water column.

 Side-scan sonar
 --------------------

 These sensors have a transducer array which sends and receives acoustic pulses as it's being towed underneath or behind a vessel at a constant speed.
 Doing this they can reconstruct an image of the received echos that represents the seafloor and what's on it using dark and bright areas.
+This is mainly used to cover a large area relatively quickly and inexpensively when looking for a specific feature such as a shipwreck.

 Sub-buttom profiler